This football player superstition might actually be true

-But new research from UCLA found that one superstition plaguing NFL position players might actually have some scientific merit.
+But new research from the University of California, Los Angeles found that one superstition plaguing NFL position players might actually have some scientific merit.

-According a 2019 report from ESPN, many NFL wide receivers have began ditching their previously popular jersey numbers in the 80s, instead opting for lower digit numbers in the teens.
+According to a 2019 report from ESPN, many NFL wide receivers have begun ditching their previously popular jersey numbers in the 80s, and instead opting for numbers in the teens.

 While each athlete has their own reason for making the switch, multiple players who spoke to ESPN said the change was for aesthetic purposes, thinking the lower numbers make them look both slimmer and faster than higher numbers.